Follow the journey of the picture book "Shuppatsu Shinkou!", which is based on the railways of the Tohoku region

 When they arrive at the station at the foot of the mountain, Mom and

-When the two arrive at a station at the foot of the mountain, which appears to be Morioka Station, they get off the express train and transfer to an express train
+The two arrive at a station at the foot of a mountain, which appears to be Morioka Station.
+They get off the express train anda local traintransfer to

 The platform where the express train stops and the tracks end is thought to be platform 0 at the current Morioka Station, where trains on the Iwate Galaxy Railway Line and the JR Hanawa Line depart and arrive